Skip to content

 Preferred experience

 For me, nowhere in South America boasts more spectacular and unusual scenery than the Bolivian Altiplano.
-With a mixture of multi-coloured mountain lagoons, pink flamingos, snow-capped volcanoes and the famous Uyuni Salt Flats, you can sometimes feel as though you are on a different planet.
+With a mixture of multi-colored mountain lagoons, pink flamingos, snow-capped volcanoes and the famous Uyuni Salt Flats, you can sometimes feel as though you are on a different planet.
 There are very few places you can drive over a vast sea of salt and a volcanic lava field in one day.

 The Altiplano on the Peru/Bolivia boarder